RAIDERMAN69XX/scripts/letsencrypt/README.md

 Usage
 ---
-All scripts should be run in the same directory as the scripts.
+All scripts will be run in the same directory as themselves.

 For initial use, run scripts 1-4.